 This article will include some tips to transform your eating habits into a world-class diet.
-By eating wisely, you will reap the rewards of being properly fuelled, maximising muscle growth, aide recovery and replenish glycogen stores.
-You will also have the energy and endurance to power you through your workouts and athletic endeavours.
+By eating wisely, you will reap the rewards of being properly fuelled.
+Eating correctly will maximise muscle growth, aide recovery and replenish glycogen stores.
+You will also have the energy and endurance to power through your workouts and athletic endeavours.

 Carbohydrates are very important for athletes as they maintain blood glucose levels during exercise and replace muscle glycogen.
-Carbohydrate is stored inside muscles and muscle glycogen is the main fuel during prolonged exercise.
+Stored inside muscles, muscle glycogen is the main fuel during prolonged exercise.

 Protein recommendations for high endurance, strength-trained athletes range from 1.2 to 1.7 grams/kg body weight.
-This protein intake can generally be met by diet alone, without the need for protein or amino acid supplements.
+However, protein intake can generally be met by diet alone; without the need for protein or amino acid supplements.

-Fat intake should range between 20-30% of total calorie intake.
-Fat should never be restricted below 20% because of it importance as a source of calories.
+Fat intake should range between 20-30% of total calorie intake; and should never be restricted below 20%.
+It is an important source of calories.

-Adequate fluid intake before, during, and after exercise is important for your health and to optimise performance.
-Two to three hours before exercise, drink 0.5l-1l of water, and then another 250-500mls ten to fifteen minutes before exercise.
+Adequate fluid intake before, during, and after exercise is important for your health; and to optimise performance.
+Two to three hours before exercise, drink 0.5-1 litre of water.
+Then, drink another 250-500mls, ten to fifteen minutes before exercise.
 During exercise, drink 200mls every ten to fifteen minutes.

-For intense endurance exercise lasting more than 90 minutes or for exercising in extreme conditions (heat, cold, or high altitude), the goal is to drink to stay hydrated and provide carbohydrate so that blood glucose levels are maintained.
+For intense endurance exercise lasting more than 90 minutes, or for exercising in extreme conditions (heat, cold, or high altitude), the goal is to drink to stay hydrated; and provide carbohydrates so that blood glucose levels are maintained.
 Intake should provide 30-60 grams of carbohydrate per hour.
-This carbohydrate can be consumed in a 6-8% carbohydrate sports drink (250-500mls) every ten to fifteen minutes.
+Carbohydrates can be consumed in a 6-8% carbohydrate sports drink (250-500mls); every ten to fifteen minutes.